Kevin Eastman: Heavy Metal

 Despite the audiences for Heavy Metal and Tundra's intended product (as well as more mature-themed comics in general) being of a broadly similar demographic, Eastman recognized from the start that "most of the audience who read Heavy Metal buy it off the newsstands; they're not going into comic book stores," and stated early on that his intention was to produce "numerous crossovers from the cutting edge of comics creators" to expose the magazine's readership not just to the comics industry, "but anything from the visual media that can cross over."

 Eastman also attempted to bring some European hardcover comics to America, using Heavy Metal to help serialize them and both defray the costs and boost readership.
 Initial interest, however, was "fairly cool."

 Eastman sold the magazine to digital and music veteran David Boxenbaum and film producer Jeff Krelitz in January 2014.
-Eastman continued to serve as publisher of the magazine until 2020, and is a minority investor in the new Heavy Metal.
+Eastman continued to serve as publisher of the magazine until 2020, and was a minority investor in the new Heavy Metal.

-Other works
+Other work

 Aside from his work on multiple Teenage Mutant Ninja Turtles projects, and as publisher of Tundra Publishing, Eastman created Fistful of Blood, a black and white graphic novel featuring a blend of influences from Spaghetti Western and horror.
 The book featured art by Simon Bisley and was published by Heavy Metal.

 Eastman has acted in a small number of films, including Guns of El Chupacabra in 1997 and The Rock n' Roll Cops in 2003.
 He also had a supporting role in the 2004 Troma film Tales from the Crapper.
 Before that, he had a cameo in the 2000 sequel to The Toxic Avenger called Citizen Toxie: The Toxic Avenger IV. and had a small role in the first TMNT movie as a garbage collector.
 He also wrote one episode of the animated children's series Corn & Peg.

 He was the subject of an interview in the documentary films Independents, and Turtle Power: The Definitive History of the Teenage Mutant Ninja Turtles.

-Kevin spends most of his creative time working on a new TMNT series with IDW Publishing, and editing Heavy Metal.
-He has partnered with writer, director and producer Robert Rodriguez to develop a new series of Heavy Metal inspired animated and live action films.
+In the early 2000s Eastman was commissioned to create artwork for the drum kit used by System of a Down drummer John Dolmayan, an avid comic book collector and vendor.
+Dolmayan commissioned Eastman to illustrate the Ninja Turtles on one drum, while the art for other drums in the kit, which depicted other characters and scenes, were produced by Simon Bisley, Tim Vigil, and Arthur Adams.